Originally published 3/17/21, updated 1/8/24

 “Transforming an employer’s health benefit plan into one that puts economic purchasing power – and decision-making – in the hands of participants.”

-- Offering financial incentives or rewards to encourage employees to make smart choices (like employer HSA or 401K matches)
+- Offering savings incentives that drive employees pay for health and retirement expenses themselves (like employer HSA or 401K matches)

 - Preventative care discounts (free annual physicals, discounted telemedicine, etc.)